 SPs will report to the SP Lounge unless instructed otherwise.
-If SPs arrive earlier than the call-time and the SP Lounge is inaccessible, please have a seat outside the lounge until staff arrive.
+If SPs arrive earlier than the scheduled arrival time and the SP Lounge is inaccessible, please have a seat outside until staff arrive.
 PLEASE DO NOT WAIT IN THE LEARNER LOUNGE.